The Simulation State.#

 This example focuses on the jaxdem.state.State object, a core component of JaxDEM that holds all information about the particles in a simulation.

-JaxDEM stores particle data using a Structure-of-Arrays (SoA) architecture, making it efficient for JAX’s vectorized and parallel computations.
-This approach also simplifies handling trajectories and batched simulations without requiring complex code modifications.
+JaxDEM stores particle data using a Structure-of-Arrays (SoA) architecture, making it efficient for JAX’s vectorised and parallel computations.
+This layout also simplifies handling trajectories and batched simulations without complex code changes.

 Let’s explore how to create, modify, and extend the simulation state effectively.